 Backups and long waits are common when dealing with USCIS.
 In light of that, the Form I-90 receipt notices it sends out routinely provide an automatic extension of green card validity.
 As long as you file a complete I-90 application and fee, you will get this automatic extension.

-The extension is normally 12 months, but because of extraordinarily long wait times of late, was extended to 24 months (see USCIS's 2022 announcement on this).
+Because of extraordinarily long wait times of late, the extension is currently 36 months (see USCIS's September 2024 announcement on this).

 If you need to prove your permanent resident status, for example when traveling or job-hunting, you can show the receipt notices along with your expired green card.